Alexander Bryan Johnson

 Alexander Bryan Johnson (May 29, 1786, Gosport, Hampshire, Eng. — September 9, 1867, Utica, N.Y., U.S.), was a British-born American philosopher and semanticist.
 He immigrated to the United States as a child and worked as a banker in Utica, New York.
 He wrote about economics, language, and the nature of knowledge.

 Biography

 Of Netherlandic and Jewish ancestry, he was born in Gosport, Hampshire, England, United Kingdom and at age 16 he emigrated to the United States, and settled at Utica, where he was a banker for many years.
 He was admitted to the bar, but never practised.

 Johnson died on the 9th of September 1867, at the age of 81, and was buried at Forest Hill Cemetery in Utica.

-An inscription on his gravestone reads: